edwelker/website/content/posts/st-patricks-day-corned-beef-and-cabbage-irish-soda-bread.md

 2\) Cook for 2.5 hours, turning every half-hour.

-3\) After 2.5 hours, take out the corned beef, and add half the potatoes, carrots, and onion.Â Cook for 15-25 minutes.
+3\) After 2.5 hours, take out the corned beef, and add half the potatoes, carrots, and onion.
+Cook for 15-25 minutes.

 4\) After those 15-25 minutes, add the rest of the veggies, and cook for another 15 minutes.

-5\) Take out half, and fill the empty space with the cabbage.Â Cook on high for another 15 minutes.
+5\) Take out half, and fill the empty space with the cabbage.
+Cook on high for another 15 minutes.

-6\) Serve an 8th of cabbage, 2 slices of corned beef, a bowl-full of veggies, and add chopped fresh parsley on top.Â Â Serve along with the Irish soda bread.
+6\) Serve an 8th of cabbage, 2 slices of corned beef, a bowl-full of veggies, and add chopped fresh parsley on top.
+Serve along with the Irish soda bread.

 Irish soda bread